 4 Benefits of Classroom Maths Games

 - Classroom maths games cover nearly every maths topic, offering students enjoyment no matter the lesson.
-For younger to older students, these games run the gamut of simple concepts like addition and subtraction to more robust ones like algebra and trigonometry.
+For younger to older students, these games run the gamut from simple concepts like addition and subtraction to more robust ones like algebra and trigonometry.

 - Teachers can use these games to make boring lessons more enjoyable.
 Younger students can play as cute, colourful characters to solve problems (as the maths problem solving games), while older students can feel more engaged with puzzles.